SPLambda/diffusion/README.md

 ## How to run it

-Build the docker image:
+Build the trainer docker image:
 ```bash
 docker build -t image-generator .
 ```

-Run the docker image:
+Run the trainer docker image:
 ```bash
 docker run --gpus all --rm -ti image-generator
 ```